 There are two application periods: April and October.
 The decisions will be made before a new term begins.

-The next application period starts on 2 October and ends on 31 October 2017 at 15:45 (Finnish time) by which time the application form and the enclosures must be saved into the system.
+The next application period is in April 2018 by which time the application form and the enclosures must be saved into the system.

 Applicants for doctoral degree are required to complete an electronic application form.